sinatra/sinatra/README.md

 [this StackOverflow answer](https://stackoverflow.com/a/6282999/5245129)
 by Konstantin_

-Sinatra doesn't impose any concurrency model, but leaves that to the underlying Rack handler (server) like Puma or WEBrick.
+Sinatra doesn't impose any concurrency model but leaves that to the underlying Rack handler (server) like Puma or WEBrick.
 Sinatra itself is thread-safe, so there won't be any problem if the Rack handler uses a threaded model of concurrency.
 This would mean that when starting